ryanatkn/gro/src/docs/philosophy.md

 > in a new shiny tool called BulletSilver, or BS for short.

 What I mean is, the above are ideals, not a purity test.
-We want to maintain a growth mindset, always striving never arriving.
+We want to maintain a growth mindset, accepting imperfection and enjoying the effort.

 ### talk is cheap so here's some more: